 CMC uses all available data from CDC light traps, gravid traps, Mosquito Hotline annoyance calls, and field technician reports to focus adult mosquito control efforts on specific, very limited “targeted” areas.

 CMC uses state of the art technology, calibrated application timing, and least-toxic products to minimize non-target impacts.
 All adult mosquito control is accomplished using Ultra Low Volume (ULV) fogging equipment and performed after dusk when the majority of mosquito species are most active.
 This type of equipment produces droplets averaging 12 microns in diameter and allows for a minimal amount of product to be put into the environment.
 These treatments take place in the evening when mosquitoes are flying in greater numbers and non-target insect activity (for example, day-flying pollinators like bees) is greatly reduced.
 Using this application technique, the overall goal of minimal environmental impact and effective adult control is achieved in the targeted area.

-In 2011 CMC utilized the water-based products AquaLuer 20-20 and Envion for ULV adult mosquito control.
+In 2013 CMC utilized the water-based products AquaLuer 20-20 for ULV adult mosquito control.
 Both use the highly effective pyrethroid Permethrin as their active ingredient, while the water-base provides a much more environmentally sound solution to traditional petroleum oil-based adulticides.

 Notification and Shutoff Services